 The party advocates:

-– repealing the Multiculturalism Act and eliminating all funding to promote multiculturalism, emphasizing instead the integration of immigrants into Canadian society
+– repealing the Multiculturalism Act and eliminating all funding to promote multiculturalism; emphasizing instead the integration of immigrants into Canadian society.

-– substantially lowering the total number of immigrants and refugees Canada accepts every year, from 500,000 to about 100,000
+– substantially lowering the total number of immigrants and refugees Canada accepts every year, from 500,000 to between 100,000 and 150,000.

 Points to Ponder: Family, Community & the Common Good